TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/Composer/Index.rst

 You have more ways to install TYPO3 via composer:

-* Install regular via loading the needed packages.
+* Install regularly via loading the needed packages.
 Use `Composer helper <https://get.typo3.org/misc/composer/helper/>`_ to generate the composer command.
 * Install the cms-base-distribution package.
-This is helpful when you are use ddev, because it configures your database and mailserver for Mailhog.
+This is helpful when you are using ddev, because it configures your database and mailserver for Mailhog.

 To create a new TYPO3 project using the TYPO3 Base Distribution::